DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 After you have installed Miniconda and setup your environment to access it, after that you can install whatever packages you wish using the conda install ... command.

-Then install cmake and create the following environment:
+Then install CMake and create the following environment:

     .. code-block:: console